Optional: Write name into the wet plaster,

 about a friend in need.
 Read Luke 11:5-8 from a child-friendly Bible,

 or use the Friend In Need skit (the rest of

 this lesson may be found in The Parables of Jesus.
 Click

 Sarah A. Keith

 For another craft

-project on the Lord's Prayer, check out the Prayer Wheel on our
+project on the Lord's Prayer, check out our Prayer Wheel.

 Tell your friends about